jyang54/CIS400/README.md

 In figure folder, all the charts and pictures are saved in png format.

+We note that please run our codes after putting all the codes from code folder and datasets from data folder together in one folder.

 ## Installation

 First download Python from https://www.python.org/downloads/.